 The following tables present the summary consolidated financial data as of the dates and for the periods indicated for Orchard Therapeutics Limited.
-We derived the summary consolidated statements of operations and comprehensive loss data for the years ended December 31, 2016 and 2017 from our audited consolidated financial statements included elsewhere in this prospectus.
-The consolidated statements of operations data for the six months ended June 30, 2017 and 2018 and the consolidated balance sheet data as of June 30, 2018 have been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus and have been prepared on the same basis as the audited consolidated financial statements.
+We derived the summary consolidated statements of operations and comprehensive loss data for the years ended December 31, 2016 and 2017 from our audited consolidated financial statements included elsewhere in this prospectus and, other than pro forma and supplemental pro forma amounts, do not reflect the 1-for-0.8003 reverse share split that will be part of our corporate reorganization.
+The consolidated statements of operations data for the six months ended June 30, 2017 and 2018 and the consolidated balance sheet data as of June 30, 2018 have been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus, have been prepared on the same basis as the audited consolidated financial statements and, other than pro forma and supplemental pro forma amounts, do not reflect the 1-for-0.8003 reverse share split that will be part of our corporate reorganization.
 In the opinion of management, the unaudited data reflects all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the financial information contained in those statements.
 We prepare our consolidated financial statements in accordance with U.S. GAAP.
+Our historical unaudited condensed consolidated financial statements as of and for the six months ended June 30, 2018 have been restated.
+See Note 1 to the unaudited condensed consolidated financial statements included elsewhere in this prospectus.